konform-kt/konform/README.md

 ### Integration with testing libraries

-  - Kotest provides various matchers for use with Konform.
+  - [Kotest](https://kotest.io) provides various matchers for use with Konform.
 They can be used in your tests to assert that a given object is validated successfully or fails validation with specific error messages.
-See usage documentation [here](https://github.com/kotest/kotest/blob/master/doc/konform.md).
+See [documentation](https://kotest.io/docs/assertions/konform-matchers.html).

 ##### Author